microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 - Matching is case in-sensitive and accent in-sensitive for PN VR types.
 - Matching is case in-sensitive and accent sensitive for other string VR types.
 - Only the first value will be indexed of a single valued data element that incorrectly has multiple values.
+- For best performance default attributes or limited number of responses is recommended.

 ## Delete